mershark/oop-school-library/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Enumerable <a name="about-project"></a>
+# 📖 School Library <a name="about-project"></a>

-In this project we replicated the method thus #all?, #any? and filter in my enumerable module.
+The school library serves as the custodian of OOP University, meticulously maintaining records of available books within its shelves and diligently tracking the borrowers of these literary treasures.

 ## 🛠 Built With <a name="built-with"></a>
 * Ruby